charan300804/EDU-BLOCK/README.md

 1. Open your web browser and navigate to **[Google AI Studio](https://aistudio.google.com/app/apikey)**.
 2. Sign in with your Google account.
 3. Click the **"Create API key"** button.
 This will generate a long string of text—this is your secret key.
-Copy it to your clipboard.
+4.  **Copy this key** to your clipboard.

 #### d.
 Add the Key to your `.env` file

-1. Open the `.env` file you created in your code editor.
+1. Open the `.env` file you just created in your code editor.
 2. Add the following line.
 Be sure to replace `your_api_key_here` with the actual key you copied from the Google AI Studio.

     ```